-Our other income reflects interest income, foreign currency exchange gain or loss and others, net, which primarily consists of government subsidies.
+Our other income reflects interest income, foreign currency exchange gain or loss, gain on disposition of subsidiaries and acquisition of equity investments, loss from equity investments and others, net.

 Taxation

 We are incorporated in the Cayman Islands.
 Under the current law of the Cayman Islands, we are not subject to income or capital gains tax.
 In addition, dividend payments are not subject to withholding tax in the Cayman Islands.